FederatedAI/FATE/doc/develop/develop_guide.md

 ### Step 2.
 Register meta of the new component

-The purpose to register the meta is that fate\_flow module extract this file to get the information of how to start program of the component.
+The purpose to register the meta is that FATE Flow uses this file to get the information on  how to start program of the component.

 1. Define component meta python file under [components](../../python/federatedml/components),